 When I would arrive home at night, I pretty much kept to myself.
 I was loaded up with enough homework to keep me occupied for hours, and my parents and siblings were not high on my "to do" list.
 They were not my top priority; school had to be.

-Plenty of times I was so exhausted at the end of the day, yet not finished with all of my assignments, that I would convince myself to just doze 'til 5 a.m. and then drag myself out of bed to finish everything before trotting off to school to repeat the cycle.
+Plenty of times I was so exhausted at the end of the day-yet not finished with all of my assignments-I would let myself just doze 'til 4 or 5 A.M. and then drag myself out of bed to finish everything before trotting off to school to repeat the cycle.
 I felt like a sheep.
 Baaa-aaaah; better hurry, the bell's about to ring ... again.

 I was not trained to be a homeschool mama.
 Who is?
 But hey, it's fun.
 I like having my kids with me, and they are learning!
 However, I must say, it's all the questions that drive me batty.